Frequently asked questions

 How will the vibrations caused by Rail Baltica be mitigated?

-Rail Baltica's infrastructure is newer and of a higher quality than existing railways, so there will be significantly less noise and vibration from the outset.
-Vibration is mitigated by measures such as soil drainage, vibration mats and other modern technical solutions that reduce the transmission of vibrations from the rails to the ground.
+Rail Baltica's infrastructure is newer and of a higher quality than existing railways, which means that there will be significantly less vibration from the outset.
+Vibration mitigation measures such as soil drainage, vibration mats and other modern technical solutions will reduce the transmission of vibrations from the rails to the ground.
 Vibration levels in residential areas must be ensured in accordance with Regulation No 78 of the Minister of Social Affairs of 01.06.2002 on "Vibration limit values in residential and communal buildings and methods of measuring vibration".
 The zone of influence of vibration is generally 30-50 metres, in exceptional cases up to 100 metres.
 If the standard values are expected to be exceeded, measures shall be taken to prevent the propagation of vibration.

 Has the impact on heritage sites, cultural heritage and historic villages been taken into account when planning the Rail Baltica route?